August 3, 2018 Non-Hasidic renters in the Neighborhood

 This type of public shaming is effective because in a community of exorbitant rents, a lot of people get frustrated by those among Hasidim who sell out their breathren by selling to outsiders who could afford to pay more.
 The bullying and shaming often comes from the more zealous elements of the community who are not driven by economical concerns but by a concern about the spiritual effects of an influx of bare-shouldered overall-wearing hipster ladies who could hurt the eyes.
 But the zealots can’t be effective unless people respond to their shaming and noise making, and housing is one cause people care about.
 Because try figuring out how to secure a home for a family of 5 when you’re not yet thirty and you live in one of the country’s most expensive neighborhoods.
 So the zealots and economic motivations combined means that Hasidic developers who want to conquer the artistes market focus their attention elsewhere.

-As a tour guide in Hasidic Williamsburg for five years, I’ve only seen a handful of non-Hasidics sit on stoops in the main sections of private-property Hasidic Williamsburg (public housing is different – there are strict racial quotas and fair housing laws).
+As a tour guide in Hasidic Williamsburg for five years, I’ve only seen a handful of non-Hasidics sit on stoops in the main sections of private-property Hasidic Williamsburg (public housing is different).
 The Hasidic homes have big gates on the windows and giant porches; they are built for Hasidic life and Hasidim keep it amongst each other.

 PS: A Hasidic fella I know once said to me: why don’t you dress up Hasidic, pretend to be pious and all, speak your Yiddish and such, and buy a home from a Hasidic person for Hasidic market value.
 Then, tear off the Hasidic getup and sell the property to outsiders.
 You’ll make 200K easy.
 I said no, thank you.
 I’m not sure if it’s the Hasidic in me or the goyishe straight fool in me, but it is not my thing.